 The warranty coverage that is extended to your Ford Tractor is explained in the Warranty and Limitation of Liability, Ford Tractor and Equipment form.
 Your dealer will provide you with a copy of the warranty and retain a copy which you have signed.
-After you read the warranty, ask your dealer to explain any points that you may not understand.
+After you read the warranty, ask your dealer to explain any points that you do not understand.

 Do not modify or alter or permit anyone else to modify or alter this tractor or any of its components or any tractor function without first consulting a Ford Tractor Dealer.
-If you have any questions regarding tractor modifications contact the Ford Tractor Operations of Ford Motor Company.
+If you have any questions regarding tractor modifications contact Ford New Holland, Inc.